 Can agriculture boost growth and employment in a hugely populated India ?
 Can the traditional agriculture feed this huge population ?
-Do you know what is aquaponics and hydroponics ?
+The percentage of agricultural labourers has increased from 19% in 1951 to 30% in 2011.
+The labourers’ number has increased to 38 million in agricultural.

 Hydroponics uses only water and chemical nutrients to cultivate plants, without the necessity of soil.